Worth the Weight?

 To have a great trip, your best bet is to beware of the downsides of each one and not over-rely on any.

 Most importantly, do your own thing.

-Make your own discoveries by exploring beyond what the guides tell you.
-Ask locals for their tips when you’re there and follow your instincts and curiosity.
+Make your own discoveries by exploring beyond what anyone else.
+Ask people for their tips when you’re there and follow your instincts and curiosity.